NNPDF/pineappl/docs/cli-tutorial.md

     3 1 × ( 2,  0) 1 × ( 4,  0)
     4 1 × ( 2, 22) 1 × ( 4, 22)

-In this case you see that the up–anti-down and charm–anti-strage initial states (the numbers are PDG MC IDs) are grouped together in a single *channel*, each with a factor of `1`.
-In general this factor can be different from one, if the Monte Carlo decides to factor out CKM factors or electric charges, for instance, to group the channels together.
+In this case you see that the up–anti-down (2, -1) and charm–anti-strage (4,
+-3) initial states (the numbers are PDG MC IDs) are grouped together in a single *channel*, each with a factor of `1`.
+In general this number can be different from one, if the Monte Carlo decides to factor out CKM factors or electric charges, for instance, to group more channels together.
 This is an optimization step, as fewer channels result in a smaller grid file.

 Note that channels with the transposed initial states, for instance anti-down—up, are merged with each other, which always works if the two